 30 credits

-This module is designed to introduce students to key geographical theories and concepts whilst providing a foundation for future studies in Human Geography.
+This module introduces students to key geographical theories and concepts whilst providing a foundation for future studies in Human Geography.
 Students gain a broad understanding of the relationship between human societies and a range of economic, cultural, social and political processes at a variety of scales.

 The module is delivered using lectures and seminars and is supported by a range of online materials.
 The lectures introduce students to key geographical themes and ideas with the seminars providing the opportunity to explore these further in a group setting.
 The module provides an essential introduction to future human geography modules that focus in more detail on key geographical theories, concepts, and processes.